growdigital/forestgarden.wales/content/course/_index.md

 # Online wildlife forest garden course

-I’m currently filming the new online course, due to be launched March 2020.
+Development of the course is on hold for a while, as I’ve had to furlough the business.
 Please [signup to the Forest Garden Wales](http://eepurl.com/dqwytj) newsletter to be sure of catching announcements and giveaways.

 Here is a taster of the format, a small screencast I made for some clients to give them an overview of the design process:

 {{< vimeo 368061342 >}}
+<br><br>
 Signup to the newsletter to be updated about the course:

 <form class="subscribe" action="https://wales.us17.list-manage.com/subscribe/post" method="POST">